okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 Information is encapsulated in the JSON payload in the `data.events` object.
 The `data.events` object is an array that contains multiple events in a single POST request.
 Events that occur within a short time of each other are amalgamated in the array, and each array element contains information on one event.

 The content of each array element is an object of the `LogEvent` type.
 This is the same object that the System Log API defines for system log events.
-See [System Log API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/) for information on the object and its sub-objects.
+See the [System Log API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/) for information on the object and its sub-objects.

 Okta delivers events on a best-effort basis.
 Events are delivered at least once.
-Delivery can be delayed by network conditions.
+Network conditions can delay delivery.
 Sometimes, multiple requests may arrive at the same time after a delay, or events may arrive out of order.
 To establish ordering, you can use the time stamp contained in the `data.events.published` property of each event.
 To detect duplicated delivery, you can compare the `eventId` value of incoming events against the values for events previously received.

-There is no guarantee of maximum delay between event occurrence and delivery.
+There's no guarantee of maximum delay between event occurrence and delivery.

 > **Note:** Contact Okta support only if you're seeing event hook call delays greater than 60 minutes.
 In most cases, these delays are resolved before that time.